 Here are some common goals of speech therapy:

 So far, medications have not been shown to be effective enough to justify side effects and risks.
-However, increasing understanding of stuttering might lead to the development of safe and effective drug treatments.
+However, increased understanding of stuttering might lead to the development of safe and effective drug treatments.

 National Stuttering Association